tauri-apps/tauri-docs/src/content/docs/en/1/readme.md

-import DocCardList from '@theme/DocCardList' import { useCurrentSidebarCategory } from '@docusaurus/theme-common'

 # Guides

 Tauri is an app construction toolkit that lets you build software for all major desktop operating systems using web technologies.